-How to stay safe: Use a step stool or ladder to reach those high spots safely and reposition it before you find yourself overreaching.
+How to stay safe: Use a step stool or ladder to reach those high spots safely and reposition it before you find yourself overreaching to prevent injury.
 “Better to take 10 seconds to move your stool and to be in a good, safe position than to spend the next few weeks healing from a back injury,” Dr. Sollenberger said.

 Shopping ’til you drop

 Marathon shopping sessions can be hard on your back.
-If you’re walking from store to store, standing in long lines and carrying lots of bags full of gifts you might feel the strain.
+If you’re walking from store to store, standing in long lines and carrying lots of bags full of gifts you might feel the strain and experience back pain.